 Content created for your site can certainly help how your site ranks with Google’s search engines.
-Still, it might not be as effective for increasing site rankings as having a thoughtful, relevant and keyword-optimized landing page.
-This is particularly true if your landing page is optimized for local keywords.
+Still, it might not be as effective for increasing site rankings as having a thoughtful, relevant and keyword-optimised landing page.
+This is particularly true if your landing page is optimised for local keywords.
 If your page is well-written, then it could actually hit eh top of the results for its local area.
 Locally optimizing your page can do wonders for its rankings, far more than pretty much any other SEO element.
 Let’s take a look at how this works.

 Variables can greatly affect how a plan will work.
 You can have all the right pieces in play for your SEO strategy– great content, site optimization, relevant keywords- and still not rank very well.
 That’s because you may not be considering the variables that affect local SEO rankings.
 If you want to do well, you have to narrow your focus to a specific target audience and make sure that your presence is outstanding locally.
-To make the variables work in your favour, you need to have your landing page optimized for local keywords.
+To make the variables work in your favour, you need to have your landing page optimised for local keywords.
 It really comes down to using long tail keywords to make your landing page rank well.
 You first have to figure out what customers in your area who would use your services are looking for.

 Most keywords that are optimised for local SEO are known as long-tail keywords.
 They tend to have more words in them, and they tend to rank well since there isn’t a lot of competition for the same keywords.
-Your landing page should be locally optimized, be about 800 words long and contain original and relevant content.
+Your landing page should be locally optimised, be about 800 words long and contain original and relevant content.
 Using long-tail keywords automatically narrow down your field of competition.
 There are simply fewer people using them.
 That’s because there aren’t as many businesses operating in, say, the Houston area, as there are in all the world.
 There are only ten spots on Google’s first page of search results.
 If you want a place there, using long-tail keywords is the fastest way.

 Proof of Success